 - Reform sentencing procedures to protect the rights of defendants

-- Reducing the overall population of Oklahoma’s abysmally high prison system
+- Reducing the overall population of Oklahoma’s abysmally overburdened prison system

 - Increasing rehabilitative and divergence programming available to those accused of non-violent crimes, particularly those associated with mental illness, substance addiction, and/or ongoing trauma

-- Private jails which make money off of the suffering of Oklahoma’s most vulnerable communities
+- Privately owned carceral facilities which profit from the suffering of Oklahoma’s most vulnerable communities

 - Attempts to subvert the will of the voters through weakening the provisions of State Question 788 and other criminal justice reforms that passed through initiative petition

 - Formulaic, inflexible sentencing structures which leave few opportunities for rehabilitative or restorative justice programs, such as 3 strikes laws, mandatory minimums, etc…

 Many questions of policy can often be interpreted differently depending on one’s personal and partisan beliefs; the right to live safely and freely, without fearing those who swear to protect us, is not a matter of partisan discussion.
 Police may be essential for the maintenance of peace, but they must be servants of the community and not enforcers of state and federal policies that marginalize and harm under-represented groups.
 We believe in promoting policies and dialogue that allows for police transparency, budgeting, and accountability to the state and local community.